|

 weaned on slick entertainment such as The Matrix

-and its ilk will appreciate the 'Seventies college humour is seriously
+and its ilk will appreciate the 'Seventies college humor is seriously

 video formats were battling it out (I just gave away my age there, didn't